mattmakai/fullstackpython.com/source/content/pages/12-static-content/1201-static-content.markdown

 assets from that nginx server so it can purely act as a pass through for requests to the Green Unicorn WSGI server.

-CDNs distribute request load globally by using data centers in different locations.
+CDNs send content responses from data centers with the closest proximity to the requester.

 ## Static Content Resources